 Contrary to popular belief, a criminal record is not automatically sealed, expunged, nor does it disappear after a number of years.
 In fact, a felony will stay on one’s record until an application for expungement is filed with the Court to expunge and/or seal a record.
 The qualifications in order to be eligible for a criminal expungement vary from state to state.
 In Ohio, the qualifications and criteria that govern criminal expungement are outlined in the Ohio Revised Code.

 Depending on the charge, a person may have an expungement of a felony conviction, an expungement of a felony “No Bill” (when a grand jury chooses not to indict), or an expungement of a dismissed felony charge.
 There are legal procedures and different statutory waiting periods for each situation.
-In these days where it is routine to have a background check for matters such as employment, promotions, housing, bank loans, education, or even a credit score, it may just as necessary to have an expungement of a dismissed felony charge as an expungement of a felony conviction in order not to be denied opportunities.
+In these days where it is routine to have a background check for matters such as employment, promotions, housing, bank loans, education, or even a credit score, it may just as necessary to have a dismissed felony charge expunged as a felony conviction in order not to be denied opportunities.

-Ohio Revised Code Section 2953.31 states that one must be a “Eligible Offender” in order to qualify for an expungement of a felony conviction.
-A “eligible offender” as defined in O.R.C.
-2953.31, means one who has been convicted of a offense in this state or any other state and has not more than one felony conviction, not more than two misdemeanor convictions if the convictions are not of the same offense, or not more than one felony conviction and one misdemeanor conviction.
+Ohio Revised Code Section 2953.31 states that one must be an “Eligible Offender” in order to qualify for an expungement of a felony conviction.
+An “eligible offender” as defined in O.R.C.
+2953.31, means one who has been convicted of an offense in this state or any other state and has not more than one felony conviction, not more than two misdemeanor convictions, or not more than one felony conviction and one misdemeanor conviction.
 O.R.C.
 2953.31 further states:

 - Sexual Battery

 - Corruption of a Minor

 - Gross Sexual Imposition